atbcb/usab-uswds/_pages/about/budget-performance/par.md

 #### Federal Managers' Financial Integrity Act of 1982 (FMIA)

 The objective of the Federal Managers' Financial Integrity Act of 1982 (FMFIA) is to ensure that agencies have internal controls and financial systems in place that provide reasonable assurance of: the effectiveness and efficiency of operations, reliability of financial reporting, and compliance with regulations and applicable laws.
 To that end, the FMFIA, as implemented, requires agencies to establish internal control processes consistent with guidelines established by OMB and the Comptroller General.
-Agency heads must annually attest -- via a written assurance statement -- whether the agency's does/does comply with applicable FMFIA requirements.
+Agency heads must annually attest -- via a written assurance statement --- whether the agency's does/does comply with applicable FMFIA requirements.

 During FY 2021, the Access Board had several inter-agency agreements with other federal agencies for shared administrative services.
 We contracted with BFS/ARC for financial management, human resources, procurement, and travel services.
 Other shared service providers included the General Services Administration (Internet, voice communication, PIV card administration, and web hosting), USDA's National Financial Center (payroll), DOI's Interior Business Center (HR security and drug testing), and the United States Postal Service (EEO complaint investigation).

 With respect to financial management and payroll systems, certain aspects of the Access Board's financial management system are largely influenced by the controls, practices, and procedures employed by BFS/ARC and NFC.
 Each has established practices and procedures that assure appropriate internal controls.
 BFS/ARC's financial management system is audited annually for compliance with Statement on Standards for Attestation Engagements (SSAE) 18 and we receive quarterly SSAE 18 SOC 1 Type II Reports on the ongoing effectiveness of the system's internal controls.
 Likewise, NFC annually provides its customers/stakeholders with a written statement of assurance concerning the effectiveness of its financial reporting controls.

-Moreover, the Access Board's implemented its own, internal controls and procedures to complement the measures employed by our shared service providers.
+Moreover, the Access Board has implemented its own internal controls and procedures to complement the measures employed by our shared service providers.
 For example, the Access Board Chief Financial Officer (CFO) reviews and reconciles financial reports from BFS/ARC quarterly to ensure that the agency's obligations and disbursements have been properly recorded; as well, year-end financial statements are reviewed to make sure they are correctly stated.
 Agency procedure also requires the CFO to prospectively certify funds availability for all obligations.
 In addition, the CFO and Director of Administration conduct periodic reviews of internal systems, including travel, payroll, and procurement.
 Lastly, the Access Board's financial statements undergo annual audits by an independent accountant, which include review of the adequacy of our internal control systems.

 For these reasons, the Access Board can provide reasonable assurance that internal controls over financial reporting are operating effectively and there are no material weaknesses relating to the design or operation of internal controls over financial reporting.

 #### Financial Statement Audit

-Under the Accountability of Tax Dollars Act of 2002 (codified at 31 U.S.C. § 3515), most small (i.e., "non-CFO") agencies -- such as the Access Board -- are required to have their financial statements audited annually.
+Under the Accountability of Tax Dollars Act of 2002 (codified at 31 U.S.C. § 3515), most small (i.e., "non-CFO") agencies --- such as the Access Board --- are required to have their financial statements audited annually.
 Consequently, the Access Board's financial statements have undergone audit annually by independent accountants, including reviews of the adequacy of our control systems.

 #### Payment Integrity Information Act of 2019 (PIIA)